SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 Alright, so now that we have associated and mapped all objects discovered during our scan it is time to commit this to the Event Portal so your architecture teams and developers can collaborate, design, and govern the NYC Taxi Analytics architecture.

-Negative
+> aside negative
-: You also want to make sure that all association are resolved, i.e. there are no alert orange circle icons on any of the objects on the Graph View as these won't be imported or committed to the Event Portal.
+> You also want to make sure that all association are resolved, i.e. there are no alert orange circle icons on any of the objects on the Graph View as these won't be imported or committed to the Event Portal.

 To commit click on the **Commit To Event Portal** button.